Anythink Foundation

 Amy Miranda

-Amy Miranda is senior account executive with Comcast Advertising, serving 60+ markets and millions of dollars in campaigns for various clients.
-Her extensive TV advertising career started at WDIV in Detroit, and KDVR, KCNC and Comcast in Denver.
-She is a three–time Comcast President’s Club winner, recognized for her outstanding performance.
-Miranda learned the value of work ethic, communication, and compromise growing up in a nine-person, Navy family along the California coast.
-Miranda graduated from the University of Michigan with a bachelor’s in psychology, where she met her husband and moved to Colorado.
-They have raised their family in Adams County, and Anythink Wright Farms has been their local library.
+She learned the value of work ethic, communication, and compromise growing up in a nine-person, Navy family along the California coast.
+She graduated from the University of Michigan with a Bachelor of Science in Psychology.
+She married her college sweetheart and joined him in Colorado.
+They have raised their two kids in Adams County, and Anythink Wright Farms is their local library.

 Zoe Ocampo